ucu-cs/template_asm/task.md

 ```
 Hint: Error correction and detection can be achieved only by using a few shift and `xor` instructions.
 Do not attempt to use the matrix method!
 In case you need a refresher about how to work with hamming codes, consider watching 3blue1brown's [video](https://www.youtube.com/watch?v=X8jsijhllIA) on this topic.
 If you want to know how such error correction can be implemented in hardware, consider [this](https://www.youtube.com/watch?v=h0jloehRKas) video as well.

-30. Given an andjacency matrix of an undirected graph with n nodes, check whether it is a complete graph and return 0 or 1 accordingly.\
+30. Given an andjacency matrix of an undirected graph with n nodes, check whether it is a connected graph and return 0 or 1 accordingly.\
 function prototype
 ```c
 uint8_t func (uint8_t* adjacency, uint8_t nodes)